xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 ## 2. Back End - MongoDB - database implementation

 In the MEAN stack, MongoDB stores the application’s data.
 When in production we host MongoDB in a container on the same server.
 We also have a local version for development and testing.

+In the project, we only store dynamic history info (history correct number and history answer number) of each question in MongoDB.
+We don't store any sensitive information from users.
+The static question info is stored in the form of json in the server.

 <a name="_model"></a>
 ### - Data model and how to assemble json